Livingstone, Zambia

 Livingstone is a city in Southern Province, Zambia.
 Lying 10 km (6 mi) to the north of the Zambezi River, it is a tourist attraction due to its proximity to the Victoria Falls and its road and rail connections to Victoria Falls, Zimbabwe, the resort town on the opposite side of the falls.
-A historic British colonial city, its present population was enumerated at 177,393 inhabitants at the 2022 census.
+A historic British colonial city, its present population was listed at 177,393 inhabitants at the 2022 census.
 It is named after David Livingstone, the Scottish explorer and missionary who was the first European to explore the area.
 From 1911 until 1935, it served as the first capital of Northern Rhodesia.
 From 1907 to 2011, when replaced by Choma, Livingstone was the capital of Zambia's Southern Province.

 History

 Pre-colonial history

 Mukuni, 9.6 km to the south-east of present-day Livingstone, was the largest village in the area before Livingstone was founded.
 Its Baleya inhabitants, originally from the Rozwi culture in Zimbabwe, were conquered by Chief Mukuni who came from the Congo in the 16th century.
 Another group of Baleya under Chief Sekute lived near the river west of the town.
 The predominant people in the area, though, were the Batoka under Chief Musokotwane based at Senkobo, 30 km north.
 These are southern Tonga people but are culturally and linguistically similar to the Baleya.